nkulik94/game-center/README.md

 ## How to run this app

 To run the app locally, you will need to have Postgres installed.
-To make sure the posgres service is running, run `sudo service postgresql start`.
+To make sure the postgres service is running, run `sudo service postgresql start`.
 To run the app, run `rails s` to start the server, and `npm start --prefix client` to open the app in the browser.
 Run `rails db:migrate` to run the migrations, and `rails db:seed` to seed the database.
 Additionally, the app is deployed [here](https://gamer-spot.herokuapp.com/).

 ## What it is